MirroredFate/Project-Idle/README.md

 Change-Log:

+Version 0.0.11
+ - Balance Update!
+  - Hall of Legends now produces over 10x Coins!
+ - when you close the application, a new window now appears asking you if you want to save and quit or just quit, or you clicked accidently on the close button.
+Progress was saved today!
+ - added tooltips for almost everything + the tooltip doesnt follow the mouse around anymore.
+It has fixed positions now.
+FANCY!
+ - moved coins per second to the coins tooltip and replaced it in the bar with crit chance
+ - more accuracte numbers!
+No more rounding
+ - You crit more often now! you now get a guaranteed crit if you clicked enough without critting once.
+ - Add Gold Coins!
+Every crit gets you 1 Gold Coin.
+(Will be used in future updates)

 Version 0.0.10a
  - added special crit Text, so you can finally see when you actually did a crit!
  - the information panel now shows how often you did a crit!
 Damn!